 CS:GO follows a modified Glicko-2 ranking system, according to Valve.
 Essentially, this algorithm evaluates a player’s skill pool based on their round influence, and whether their team wins the round.
 Factors such as kills, deaths, MVPs, assists, damage given, and bomb plants all affect a hidden numerical value that determines your place within a rank.
 A general in-game model to follow would be to play for the round win and not for kills.
 The amount of kills you have doesn’t matter as much if your team is consistently losing.
 Those kills only play as a long-term role in preventing you from deranking.

 How do you efficiently rank up?

 The best way to rank up in a short period of time is to play with players who share the same goal.
 Players who queue with other serious players are more likely to win more rounds and even the match than five players that are solo-queued.
 The best way for finding other serious players is to befriend other passionate players in community servers or on third-party sites.

-I’d strongly recommend that you don’t solo queue if you’re serious about your rank because you run the risk of encountering griefers (players who intentionally lose the match) or players who don’t care if you win.
+If you’re serious about your rank, it’s best to avoid solo queue.
+You run the risk of encountering griefers (players who intentionally lose the match) or players who don’t care if you win.
 Solo queuing is associated with deranking due to the variable competitiveness of players.

 The big picture

 Your rank isn’t everything.
 It’s just an arbitrary name that defines how other players perceive you.
 If you focus on becoming better at Counter-Strike rather than winning, then ranking up becomes seamless.

 Prime is CS:GO’s latest feature.
 It was added to the game a while ago, but it’s recently been updated.
 Originally, you had to grind through a grueling 21 levels to achieve Prime status.
 But now, you can choose to pay $15 instead.
 Considering the game is free to play, it’s a fair price.